juanjo-ramos/StopJavaScript/README.md

 # StopJavaScript
-This project doesn't aim to kill JavaScript (well, hold on :thinking_face:) but tries to stop the execution of some JS code ruinning in a `JSContext`.
+This project doesn't aim to kill JavaScript (well, hold on 🤔) but tries to stop the execution of some JS code ruinning in a `JSContext`.
 Situation:
 * You have some JS code you want to run.
 * That code takes a significant amount of time to run.
 * The user can cancel the operation at any time.